 We collaborate with our luxury clients worldwide, along the entire value chain, to guide them in their transformations.
-We help with:
+For example:

-- Process re-engineering from product conception to warehouse deliveries, with a mindset of optimising delays and increasing quality standards
+- From product conception to warehouse deliveries, with a mindset of optimising delays and increasing quality standards

 - Collection, assortment and inventory planning and steering on both a macroscopic (categories and regions) and microscopic scale (in-store SKU) based on the best merchandise planning tools and practices